 Croagh Patrick, also known as The Reek, is considered by many as the most iconic and sacred mountain in Ireland.
 Climbing the famous peak is one of the best outdoor activities in Mayo.

 Located near the town of Westport in County Mayo, this majestic quartzite mountain rises 764 metres above sea level, towering over the surrounding landscape with its rugged and imposing presence.

 From a distance, Croagh Patrick appears as a solitary cone-shaped peak, with a clearly visible path leading up to the summit.
 As we approach the mountain, we can see the jagged ridges and steep slopes that make up its rocky exterior.

-The mountain is both beautiful and intimidating, offering an almost unrivaled view from its summit over the majestic and uniquely spectacular Clew Bay.
+The mountain is both beautiful and intimidating, offering an almost unrivalled view from its summit over the majestic and uniquely spectacular Clew Bay.

 Should you be considering climbing Croagh Patrick, there is some essential information you should be aware of.

-As I have personally climbed Croagh Patrick over 15 times (lost count after 8 or 9!), the information shared here today is based on first-hand experience, and I hope I can set your mind at ease before you take on the hike.
+As I have personally climbed Croagh Patrick over 15 times, the information shared here today is based on first-hand experience, and I hope I can set your mind at ease before you take on the hike.

 Before we get into the ins and outs of climbing Croagh Patrick, we’d like to share some details about its location, parking and also some fascinating details about the mountain itself, its history and its cultural and religious significance.

 So, let’s get into it..

 Croagh Patrick is located approximately 8 km west of the town of Westport, County Mayo, Ireland.